chenle02/Fox-H_Symbolic_Tools/readme.md

   volume        = {9}
 }
 ```
-3. Related papers that use this code:
+3. Related papers that use this code include @chen.hu.ea:17:space-time, @chen.hu.ea:19:nonlinear, and @arXiv:2206.10069
 ```
 @article{chen.hu.ea:17:space-time,
   author        = {Chen, Le and Hu, Guannan and Hu, Yaozhong and Huang, Jingyu},